softguy/coffee-utils/README.md

 https://github.com/jashkenas/coffee-script/issues/2365

 "For this reason I'd find it useful to have certain single-line CoffeeScript comments appear as single-line JavaScript comments in the compiled output.
-Perhaps something like¡­"
+Perhaps something likeï¿½ï¿½"

 "Please add single line comments to the compiled code.
 Even if you support some limited syntax of it its fully acceptable.
 Just support some easy common cases, thats it!